khaledRoushdy/Ebo/README.md

 ```bash
 mvn install
 ```
-If you attempt to create a java project then navigate to https://search.maven.org/search?q=ebo and choose from download "jar-with-dependencies.jar"
+If you attempt to create a java project then navigate to https://search.maven.org/search?q=ebo and choose from download "jar-with-dependencies.jar" and then import this jar in your project.
 [![Screenshot-from-2019-07-01-15-44-04.png](https://i.postimg.cc/V6Xmks29/Screenshot-from-2019-07-01-15-44-04.png)](https://postimg.cc/N9GWNtsL)

 ## Usage